21 Denver Tips That Will Save You From Altitude Sickness, Bad Decisions, and Tourist Traps

 Denver Museum of Nature & Science ($22.95) — Free days scattered throughout the year.

 Colorado State Capitol — Always free.
-The 13th step is exactly one mile above sea level.
-Free guided tours on weekdays.
+The 13th step sits exactly one mile above sea level.
+Free guided tours run on weekdays.

 19. Rocky Mountain National Park Requires Planning

 Just 70 miles northwest, with 77 peaks above 12,000 feet.
 Entry: $30/vehicle (7-day pass).
-But in summer, timed entry reservations are required — book at recreation.gov.
+In summer, timed entry reservations are required — book at recreation.gov.
 Popular parking lots fill by 7AM.

-Easier approach: do the Bear Lake trail (easy, gorgeous) early morning, then drive Trail Ridge Road — the highest continuous paved road in North America (open June-October).
+The easier approach: do the Bear Lake trail (easy, gorgeous) early in the morning, then drive Trail Ridge Road — the highest continuous paved road in North America (open June-October).
 The views from 12,183 feet are otherworldly.

 Practical (Tips 20-21)